spiggott/slack-dark-mode/README.md

 ## Slack Dark Mode

-An easy way to implement dark mode in Slack.
-Requires Mac OS High Sirra or later.
+An easy way to implement dark mode in Slack on Mac OS.
+Requires High Sierra or later.
 Adapted from https://dev.to/changoman/easy-dark-mode-for-slack-1mmn.

 On a Mac, navigate to this directory: